ethereum/web3.py/docs/ens_overview.rst

     this flag.
 For more examples, see :ref:`disable-strict-byte-check`

-    If instantiating a standalone ENS instance using ``ENS.from_web3()``, the ENS instance will inherit the value of the flag on the Web3 instance at time of instantiation.
+    If instantiating a standalone ENS instance using ``ENS.from_web3()``, the ENS instance will inherit the value of the flag on the Web3 instance at the time of instantiation.

     .. doctest::